 Prospect!
 Prospect!
 Prospect!

 It’s easy to make your prospecting calls when you’re not busy.
 But it becomes much harder when you’ve got lots of things to do.

-But prospecting, and looking for new business, is far more important than closing your existing opportunities, doing paperwork, completing forms, and talking on the phone.
+But prospecting, and looking for new business, are far more important than closing your existing opportunities, doing paperwork, completing forms, and talking on the phone.

 The opportunities will close.
 The paperwork will get done.
 The phone calls can be made later.
-But if you don’t look for prospects today, there won’t be any paid business in the tomorrow.
+But if you don’t look for prospects today, there won’t be any paid business tomorrow.

 I’m a firm believer that the telephone is the most effective prospecting tool you have.
 And you should be on the phone every day looking for new business.
 Here are three telephone techniques you can use to keep your pipeline full:

 Set a goal for yourself.
-You can have a target for certain number of people you will call each day.
-Or you can decide that you will call for a specific period of time, i.e. calling from 9am to 10am each day.
+You can have a target for a certain number of people you will call each day.
+Or you can decide that you will call for a specific period of time, i.e. calling from 9 am to 10 am each day.